KwokHing/Rfacebook-Demo/README.md

-### Update: Permission is required for using Facebook Graph API for scraping public pages not owned by yourself ###
+### Update: Permission is required for using Facebook Graph API to get information from public pages not owned by yourself ###

 ## Facebook Analysis using Rfacebook Package ##